“I love my payment processor and I’m super stoked on payments!”

 There are many different processors out there for many different businesses, there is no “one size fits all” solution.
 However, these 7 traits should be possessed in order to be considered a highly effective payment processor.

 Your turn!
-What is your favourite thing about your payment processor?
+What is your favorite thing about your payment processor?